-Full time/part-time student: In order to be considered a full-time student you must be registered in at least 9 credit hours in both the Fall and Winter terms.
-In Arts, Science and Journalism, this is 18 credit hours for the year.
-Some external organizations have different requirements for full-time status.
-Please be aware of your requirements.
+Full time/part-time student: To be a full-time student you must be regis tered in at least 9 credit hours in both the Fall and Winter terms (18 credit hours for the year).
+Some external organizations have different requirements for full-time status; please be aware of your requirements.
 Generally, anything less than 60% of a full course load for the year would make you a part-time student.
 However, some students are eligible for full-time status based on a 40% course load for reasons of documented academic accommodation.
 Please consult Advising and Accessibility Services for further details.

 Prerequisite: A prerequisite is a course you must take in order to take another (often higher level) course.
 The prerequisite course gives you the background you need to pursue further study in the area.
-For example, you must take first year Psychology before you can take second year Psychology courses.
+You can find any perquisites in the course description.